-This procedure covers mechanical analysis of aggregate recovered from asphalt mix samples in accordance with AASHTO T 30-19.
-This FOP utilizes the aggregate recovered from the ignition furnace used in AASHTO T 308.
+This procedure covers mechanical analysis of aggregate recovered from asphalt mix samples in accordance with AASHTO T 30-24.
+This FOP uses the aggregate recovered from the ignition furnace used in AASHTO T 308.
 AASHTO T 30 was developed for analysis of extracted aggregate and thus includes references to extracted bitumen and filter element, which do not apply in this FOP.

-Sieve analyses determine the gradation or distribution of aggregate particles within a given sample in order to determine compliance with design and production standards.
+Sieve analyses determine the gradation or distribution of aggregate particles within a given sample to determine compliance with design and production standards.

-- Balance or scale: Capacity sufficient for the sample mass, accurate to 0.1 percent of the sample mass or readable to 0.1 g - Sieves, meeting the requirements of FOP for AASHTO T 27/T 11. - Mechanical sieve shaker, meeting the requirements of FOP for AASHTO T 27/T 11. - Mechanical Washing Apparatus (optional) - Suitable drying equipment, meeting the requirements of the FOP for AASHTO T 255. - Containers and utensils: A pan or vessel of a size sufficient to contain the sample covered with water and to permit vigorous agitation without loss of any part of the sample or water.
+- Balance or scale: Capacity sufficient for the sample mass, readable to 0.1 g and conforming to AASHTO M 231. - Sieves, meeting the requirements of FOP for AASHTO T 27/T 11. - Mechanical sieve shaker, meeting the requirements of FOP for AASHTO T 27/T 11. - Mechanical Washing Apparatus (optional). - Suitable drying equipment, meeting the requirements of the FOP for AASHTO T 255. - Containers: A pan or vessel of a size sufficient to contain the sample covered with water and to permit vigorous agitation without loss of any part of the sample or water. - Wetting Agent: Any dispersing agent, such as dishwashing detergent, that will promote separation of the fine materials. - Utensil: device for agitating the sample during the washing procedure.